dhis2/dhis2-docs-implementation/content/lmis/monthly-stock-reporting.md

 >**Visualization type**: select "Pivot table"
 >**Name \(*)**: "MSR - Stockouts - Country"
 >**Description**: "MSR DV 124 - Monthly Stock Reporting / Stockout by item / Last 12 months / Country / By item / Pivot table
-This report displays a Pivot table with all items and indicating for each item whether it was out of stock for each of the health facilities in a country for the last 12 months".
+This report displays a Pivot table with all items and indicating for each item whether it was out of stock for each of the health facilities in a country for the last 12 months."
 >>
 >>**Columns**
 >>>**Period**: "Relative periods"